brbisheng/Udacity_Data_Analyst/Tableau/readme.md

 I start with univariate analysis.
 I find that the histogram of physical features depend crucially on the bin size we choose.
 This is partly because `Weight` and `Height` are both whole numbers.
 Since Weight, Height and HR are all whole numbers.
 It would be more reasonable that the chosen bin size be also a whole number.

+To be more precise,
+- `Height`: The suggested bin size is 1.92.
+With this bin size, the graph appears to be left skewed.
+When I change the bin size to 1, the graph appears to be more symmetric, but is not normal.
+- `Weight`: The suggested bin size is 7.6.
+With this bin size, the graph appears to be bimodal.
+When we change the bin size to 1, we can notice its whole number nature, and the variable appears to be right skewed.
+- `Avg`: Batting average is left skewed with a lot of zeros.
+- `HR`: Number of Homeruns has a shape of exponetial distribution.
+- `Handedness`: The majority of players are right-handed, 63.7% of the total obvervations.
+There are around 9.0% of both-handed players, and 27.3% of left-handed players.

-When I created a new feature `BMI`, I find that it does not appear to bring us additional insight.
-This could also be attributed to the whole number nature of `Weight` and `Height`.
+(When I created a new feature `BMI`, I find that it does not appear to bring us additional insight.
+This could also be attributed to the whole number nature of `Weight` and `Height`.)

 2. Bivariate analysis